 Make sure everyone is up on their tetanus shots just in case.
 Most of us have a first aid kit for minor scrapes and cuts, also tweezers for splinters.
 Generally listen on your farm tour for the specifics of the flora and fauna (what stings, what bites, what to do, etc.).
 It’s no different than learning about traffic and city pests.

-While there are quite a few farm stays where you can bring pets, it’s best to double check and be sure that this is appropriate for you and your pet.
-There may be other dogs on site; large livestock; and various hazards around the property.
+While there are quite a few farm stays where you can bring dogs, it’s best to double check and be sure that this is appropriate for you and your pet.
+There may be other dogs on site, large livestock, and various hazards around the property.
 Follow all rules laid out by the farm for safety’s sake.